piolows/libft/README.md

 These functions are either not part of the C Standard Library, or exist in a slightly different form.
 The subject file of the project specifies how these functions should behave.

-**ft_substr** takes a string, an index as an integer and a length.
+**ft_substr()** takes a string, an index as an integer and a length.
 From the specified index up to the specified length, the contents of the string are duplicated onto a newly allocated string which is returned.
+If the index exceeds the length of the string, or the specified length is 0, a blank string is returned **(not the same as returning null!)**.

+**ft_strjoin()** takes two strings and joins them into a new allocated string.
+If one of the strings is null, a duplicate of the other string is returned.

+**ft_strtrim()**

 Project completed on November 11 2023 with bonus (125/100).